-- 1. This manual covers the installation and proper wiring for 208-240v only.
-If you have 480v or any other voltage than listed above, incoming power do not install this unit and call American Rotary. - 2.
+- 1. If you have 480v or any voltage other than 208-240v, do not install this unit and call American Rotary. - 2.
 Make sure the wire size meets or exceeds our minimum recommended size. - 3.
 All loads, INCLUDING TRANSFORMERS, must be DISCONNECTED before starting the phase converter each time.
 American Rotary offers a variety of manual and automatic disconnect options.
 Please visit AmericanRotary.com or call 1-888-743-6832 for assistance.